Stevenic/continue-js/README.md

 ## How does it work?

 Continue JS solves the problem of identifying the next code to run, by letting you specify the function to continue with after an operation completes.
 There are 4 functions you need to learn to use Continue JS.
-Lets look at teh first 3 using a simple example of a bot that prompts a user for their name:
+Lets look at the first 3 using a simple example of a bot that prompts a user for their name:

 ```TypeScript
 import { continueWith, dontContinue, canContinueWith } from "@stevenic/continue-js";